(updated Spring 2019)

 In the west, a plant that folks tuned in would recognize in this family is Coffeeberry, or Cascara Sagrada.
 The bark contains anthroquinone glycosides and is a pretty strong laxative found in some herbalists' materia medica, not to be used lightly and often.
 There are species in the Sierras of California like Sierra Coffeeberry (Rhamnus rubra) that I see regularly on my Yuba River hikes that differ from the coastal versions (Rhamnus californica) I've seen in Sonoma, Marin, Mendocino counties and beyond.
 The species most commonly found in commerce would be the Rhamnus purshiana species sold as Cascara Sagrada.
 FYI, this plant is on the United Plant Saver's 'To Watch' list.

 There's some volatility found in this plant family, hence the medicine of Cascara Sagrada.
 Many Ceanothus species' flowers contain saponins, and some claim other parts of the plant do too: a constituent which will foam up like soap and emulsify oils.
-Other plants like California's Soap Plant (Chlorogalum pomeridianum) not in the Buckthorn family contain this compound, too.
+Other plants like California's Soap Plant (Chlorogalum pomeridianum) not in the Buckthorn family contain this compound, as well.

-three Ceanothus species, an overview:
+Three Ceanothus species, an overview:

-Some useful resources for learning herbal medicine with plant families as a guide: the book Botany in a Day by Thomas Elpel (cited below), Marc William's Botany Everyday project or the Chestnut School of Herbal Medicine's new course on Foraging, which includes a botany module.
+Some useful resources for learning herbal medicine with plant families as a guide: the book Botany in a Day by Thomas Elpel (cited below), Marc William's Botany Everyday project or the Chestnut School of Herbal Medicine's course on Foraging, which includes a botany module.

 Redroot / New Jersey Tea / mountain sweet

 C. americanus used to spread out in the vast midwestern prairies.
-It was and is an important pollinator and exists in much smaller stands now as a result of large scale settler agricultural operations.
+It was and is an important pollinator and exists in much smaller stands now as a result of large scale agricultural operations.
 It is a woody shrub with upper parts that are deciduous, differing from some other Ceanothus species that tend towards being more woody.
 The leaves are pubescent and soft, unlike some other species of Ceanothus that tend to be thick, tough and waxy-leafed.
 It generally has white flowers like other species of Ceanothus.

 I keep hearing that this species' leaves was used as a black tea substitute in the Revolutionary War.
 I'd be curious to look into the historical documents that record the harvesting, trading, and selling of this plant's leaves during that time.
 There are other plants that were supposedly used for a black tea substitute during that time such as Yaupon Holly (Ilex vomitoria), which grows in the south.

-It's popular to use species or cultivars of Ceanothus in native plant gardens in California, given it's beauty and ecological significance in the area.
+It's popular to use species or cultivars of Ceanothus in native plant gardens in California, given its beauty and ecological significance in the area.
 I have seen it used somewhat in the east in gardens, and I'm not familiar enough with it's use in ornamental and native plant gardens in the midwest and Canada, but I think it would make a good addition to a garden if folks are thinking of planting.
 I don't remember seeing this in the Goldenseal Sanctuary's prairie gardens in southeast Ohio when I interned there, but it might be there.

 I haven't seen this plant in commerce very much even though it is an important medicine.
 Most of what I have seen in commerce when I do see it, is extracts or dried material using this species.
-I have a few products listed at the bottom of this page made by reputable herbalists who sell extracts of the plant.
-Do you know any others?
-If so, let me know, and I'll add them to the list.

 I would imagine if the plant becomes hugely popular, some measure of awareness would need to be given to sustainable harvesting practices because this plant's populations are way less than they were historically due to the destruction of prairie ecosystems and the suppression of fire.